AgiShark/Graphics/README.md

 **Post Process Effects**

-None of these are really paricularly expensive and I haven't noticed any real performance issues with them...Mostly they effect how things actually look.
+None of these are really particularly expensive and I haven't noticed any real performance issues with them...Mostly they effect how things actually look.
 What they all do is waaayyy too long for here, just RTFM: https://docs.unity3d.com/Packages/com.unity.postprocessing@2.1/manual/Ambient-Occlusion.html

 ## Lights